Gillian Florence

-Gillian Florence is a Canadian rugby union player who has participated in five world cups (1994, 1998, 2002, 2006, and 2010).
+Gillian Florence (born 30 April 1975) is a former Canadian rugby union player who has participated in five Rugby World Cups (1994, 1998, 2002, 2006, and 2010).
 Starting out as a prop on the national team, she became one of Canada's top flankers.

+Rugby career

 Florence first started playing rugby in high school (1987–1992) in Grade ten and John Abbott College (1992–1994).
-Her first cap was at the 1994 Women's Rugby World Cup, at the age of 18, and retired in 2011.
+She made her international debut at the 1994 Women's Rugby World Cup in Scotland, at the age of 18, and retired in 2011.
 She represented Quebec for eighteen years and played for Ste.
 Anne de Bellevue for twenty-two years.

 Having played one season with McGill University in 1995–1996, her national schedule conflicted with the university team's schedule.

 She was a member of the World XV that played against the New Zealand Black Ferns in 2003.

 Florence became an assistant coach for the McGill Marlets in 2008, a decade after graduating.

 In 2011, Florence, along with Brooke Hilditch and Megan Gibbs protested Canada's "pay-to-play" system for women in non-World Cup years by refusing to pay the $2,900 to play in the 2011 Nations Cup.
 After retiring, she coached her club, Ste Anne de Bellevue, in 2012 and 2013.
 She is now on the Monty Heald Fund committee which aims to eliminate the "pay to play" experience.

 She returned to the rugby pitch in 2017 and suited up for the Nova Scotia Keltics.